cyberark/conjur-service-broker-go/README.md

 > **NOTE:** This will issue a new identity to the application, not just a new API key,
 > so any application specific permissions will need to be granted again.
 Any permissions
-> granted to the org or space layers will be automatically inherited by the new identity.
+> granted to the org or space groups will be automatically inherited by the new identity.

 #### Rotating Space Host Identities